tmorin/ceb/README.md

 Even if _custom-element-builder_ is transpilled from es6 to es5 with babel, the babel polyfill is not necessary.

-However, _lodash_ is required for both AMD and UMD distributions.

-About, not evergreen browsers (those not implementing `document.registerElement()`) the following polyfill can be used:
+About, not evergreen browsers (those not implementing `document.registerElement()`) the following polyfills can be used:
  - [webcomponents.js](https://github.com/webcomponents/webcomponentsjs)
  - [document-register-element](https://github.com/WebReflection/document-register-element)